 Tacoma and Lakewood are a HOME Consortium and prepared a shared Strategic Plan with shared elements.
-This Strategic Plan outlines ways both communities can be responsive to priority needs over the next five years through continuing other long-standing approaches.
-Each city will continue to prepare Annual Action Plans unique to their respective jurisdiction.
+This Strategic Plan outlines ways communities responsive both can be over the next five years by continuing other long- standing approaches. priority needs Each city will continue to prepare Annual Action Plans unique to their respective jurisdiction.
 Tacoma, through the Tacoma Community Redevelopment Authority, administers the HOME Consortium funds.